Rade58/extras-performance_tips/README.md

 - merge geometries
   we did this in blender easily but to lower drawCalls (which you test with Specter.js) when we load geometries in threejs you can use [BufferGeeometryUtils](https://threejs.org/docs/#examples/en/utils/BufferGeometryUtils)

+# Materials

+- you can mutualize materials
+- use cheap materials

+Some materials like MeshStandardMaterial or MeshPhysicalMaterial need more resources than materials such as MeshBasicMaterial, MeshLambertMaterial or MeshPhongMaterial
+Try to use the cheapest materials

+# Meshes

+- use InstancedMesh